dkvz/new-blog-poc/README.md

 - [x] I need the date, read more, and comment icons.
 - [ ] The spinner for loading extra content on the homepage could be a flat three dots that get bigger and smaller alternatively.
 - [x] Ajouter une icone pour le lien flux RSS du footer, pour bien faire faudrait le mettre en orange aussi.
-- [ ] The controls to read more or go to comments for article cards should probably be links instead of buttons.
-I think.
 - [x] Just use BEM for once.
 - [x] Get more hero__img variation classes to get the right stroke-width or fix it using a style attribute.
 - [x] Hover on cards with images on top: can try animating the background zooming and moving slightly.